hrithviks/cSecBridge/platform-config/README.md

     │   └── role-binding.yaml  \# Binds the role to a developer group
     ├── qa/
     │   ├── kustomization.yaml \# Defines the 'qa' environment
-    │   └── role-binding.yaml  \# Binds the role to the CI/CD ServiceAccount
+    │   └── role-binding.yaml  \# Binds the role to the test ServiceAccount
     ├── prod/
-    │   ├── kustomization.yaml \# Defines the 'dev' environment
+    │   ├── kustomization.yaml \# Defines the 'prod' environment
-    │   └── role-binding.yaml  \# Binds the role to a developer group
+    │   └── role-binding.yaml  \# Binds the role to a CI.CD group
 ```

 ## **Core Components**